Why Knowing Cybersecurity Is Important Isn't Enough

 The Decision Dilemma

-Here’s what the decision-making process looks like for most businesses without dedicated cybersecurity expertise:
+Here’s what the decision-making process looks like for most businesses without dedicated cybersecurity expertise, and it tends to follow a familiar pattern.

-Six months later, another trigger arrives.
+Then, six months later, another trigger arrives.
 A different client questionnaire.
 A new insurance requirement.
-An industry regulation update.
-And you realise: you’re still not confident about your overall security posture.
+And the realisation sets in: you’re still not confident about your overall security posture.
 You still don’t know if you’re focusing on the right things.
-You’re back to guessing.
+You’re back to square one.

-This cycle repeats endlessly because the fundamental problem hasn’t been solved: you’re making security decisions without security expertise.
+This cycle repeats because the underlying problem hasn’t changed: security decisions are being made without security expertise to guide them.

 Why General IT Support Isn't Enough